 Prepare the required equipment (Rationales 60 and 61):

-- appropriate tray (usually a clean plastic tray washed thoroughly with soap and water)
+- appropriate tray (a clean plastic tray washed thoroughly with soap and water and dried before use)

 - 2 x 5mL syringes or 1 x 5mL and 1 x 2mL depending on the dose to be administered